xofred/xofred.github.io/_posts/2023-07-06-backend-developer-using-chatbot-for-frontend-example.md

 >
 > In the above code, we use the request interceptor to check if the URL includes `'price_break_discount'`.
 If it does, we set `keepToastOpen` to `true`.
 Then, in the response interceptor, we check for this parameter and perform the corresponding actions.

 **Q: However, I'm handling it within the error.
-Is there a way to access the `response` context within the response itself?
+Is there a way to access the `response` context within the error handler?
 If I directly write `httpErrorHandler(error.response.data.message, response.config.params.keepToastOpen)` within the error handling code, it throws an error saying `response` is undefined.
 Here's the code snippet: (I pasted the relevant business code)**

 > In the error handling function, you cannot directly access the response object (`response`).
 However, you can retrieve the request configuration information, including the `params` parameter, from the `error` object's `config` property.
 You can then pass `response.config.params.keepToastOpen` as the third argument to the `httpErrorHandler` function.
 >